 Our first build, The Autonomous House, was of thermally massive construction and we were very happy with how it performed over the five years that we lived there.
 The internal temperature remained fairly even (around 21C) for much of the year, only dropping to 17C in the coldest winter months, from mid Jan to Feb.
 However, with no draughts and cold spots, the house was comfortable even at that temperature.
 We designed it using the Passivhaus Planning Package - complex software into which you enter all of the construction details, as well as data about the location's climate.
 It then calculates how much energy will be needed to heat the house (the details can then be altered if necessary to end up with the desired low figure).

 We want to use the same method of construction for the new house - but this time we're going to apply for Passivhaus Certification.
-This adds an extra level of quality control - and initial cost, unfortunately - but means that we will have the satisfaction of knowing that the house qualifies as truly passivhaus - and we get a nice plaque for the wall...
+This adds an extra level of quality control before during and after the build.
+It also adds to the initial cost, unfortunately, but we'll have the satisfaction of knowing that the house is officially recognised as passivhaus - and we get a nice plaque for the wall....

 The Portree Passivhaus will have a similar concrete core to our previous house, and will also have large triple-glazed windows, mainly on the south and west walls, for solar gain - with summer shading designed into the window 'framing' to avoid overheating.
 Externally it will be clad in rubble stone, with key surfaces in stacked Caithness slate.
 The main south-facing windows will be framed with bronze cladding.
 We've chosen a turf roof this time, which will help the house blend into the surroundings and will be less vulnerable to strong winds than slate or tile.
 Other features, typical of a passivhaus, such as meticulous airtightness detailing, masses of insulation and installation of an efficient mechanical ventilation system with heat recovery will all help to keep the house at a comfortable temperature throughout the year.